iagox86/dnscat2-tunnel-drivers-dns/README.md

 The `name` MUST be the outgoing data, encoded as discussed above.
 The name MUST either start with a tag or end with a domain.
 Sending zero bytes of data (ie, just the tag or domain) is absolutely possible.
+But caching can become an issue (see below for discussion on caching).

 The `type` can be one of the following DNS types: `A`, `AAAA`, `CNAME`, `NS`, `MX`, or `TXT`.
 Additionally, it can also be `ANY`.
 The server's response will be in the requested type (see below).

-The `class` MUST be `IN`, or Internet, which is the only supported class.
+The `class` MUST be `IN` (`0x0001`), which is the only supported class.

 ### Server -> client (responses)

 The server MUST respond to every client request in some way - even if it is simply with a DNS error.

-Outgoing responses are sent as a standard DNS response.
-The transaction id field MUST match the request, the question field MUST match the requests question field, and so on - a normal DNS response, in other words.
+Responses are sent as a standard DNS response.
+Like any DNS response, the transaction id field MUST match the request, the question field MUST match the requests question field, the `R` flag MUST be set, and so on.

 The data is encoded into the answer record(s), in accordance with the type that the question requested: `A`, `AAAA`, `CNAME`, `NS`, `MX`, or `TXT`.
 If the request was for `ANY` type, it's up to the server which type to use (in general, it's nice to randomize it or use round-robin).

-A server SHOULD endeavour to support every type.
+A server SHOULD endeavour to support every type listed here.
 A client MAY support any one or more types, since the client can choose which record type they want to use.

 The actual encoding of the data varies based on the record type.